letcodespeak/scanner-bufferedreader-console/README.md

 # scanner-bufferedreader-console
-A project which demonstrates how BufferedReader, Scanner, and Console classes are used.
+A project which demonstrates how BufferedReader, Scanner, and Console classes are being used in command line based application.